 Those students who take Performing Arts must wear the appropriate items as outlined by the Performing Arts department.

 Football Academy students are expected to dress as above or can wear clean Dover Athletic Football Academy training kit, with polo shirts expected on a Thursday.

-Students will be asked to remove any items which are not deemed acceptable dress; where this is not possible students will be sent to the Head of Sixth Form/Assistant Head for KS5 who will send them home to change.
+Students will be asked to remove any items which are not deemed acceptable dress; where this is not possible students will be sent to the Director of Sixth Form/Assistant Head for KS5 who will send them home to change.
 If plausible, they will then be expected to return to the school for the remainder of the school day.

 We all (including staff) need to be effective role models to our younger students hence this rule.
-As a member of the sixth form you also accept that your phone may be confiscated for the day should you engage in inappropriate mobile phone use.
+As a member of the sixth form you also accept that your phone will be confiscated for the day should you engage in inappropriate mobile phone use.
 Failure to comply will result in a fixed term exclusion.